-The targets set for the conservation objectives for the qualifying interest of subtidal and intertidal reef habitats found in Rockabill to Dalkey Island SAC, are listed below in Table 6-8.
+The targets set for the conservation objectives for the qualifying interest of subtidal and intertidal reef habitats found in Rockabill to Dalkey Island SAC, are listed below in Table 6-7.
 These have defined attributes and targets along with the estimated areas of each community type within the Annex I habitat, based on interpolation.

-Table 6-8: Conservation objective for reefs within the Rockabill to Dalkey Island SAC (NPWS, 2013d)
+Table 6-7:Conservation objective for reefs within the Rockabill to Dalkey Island SAC (NPWS,2013d)

-Habitat 1170 Intertidal reef community complex Conservation objective To maintain the favourable conservation condition of Reefs in Rockabill to Dalkey Island SAC, which is defined by the following list of attributes and targets Attribute Measure Target Area The current area is highly interpolated as Intertidal (10ha) and subtidal (172ha) The permanent area is stable or increasing, subject to natural processes. reef community complex.
-Activities or operations that permanently remove habitat from the site Distribution Significant continuous or ongoing disturbance of communities should not exceed 15% of the interpolated area of each community type.
+Habitat 1170 Intertidal reef community complex Conservation objective To maintain the favourable conservation condition of Reefs in Rockabill to Dalkey Island SAC, which is defined by the following list of attributes and targets Attribute Measure Target Area The current area is highly interpolated as Intertidal (10ha) and Distribution subtidal (172ha) reef community complex.
+Activities or operations that permanently remove habitat from the site Significant continuous or ongoing disturbance of communities should not exceed 15% of the interpolated area of each community type.
 The distribution of reefs is stable or increasing, subject to natural processes.

-The targets set for the conservation objectives for the qualifying interest of Annex II species found in Rockabill to Dalkey Island SAC, are listed below in Table 6-9.
+The targets set for the conservation objectives for the qualifying interest of Annex II species found in Rockabill to Dalkey Island SAC, are listed below in Table 6-8.
 These have defined attributes and targets along with the estimated areas of each community type within the Annex I habitat, based on interpolation.